 4. Brain health, short term and long

-As a molecule that helps get oxygen to critical tissues with tiny blood veins, nitric oxide is especially important for brain health.
+As a molecule that helps get nutrients to critical tissues with tiny blood veins, nitric oxide is especially important for brain health.
 Nitric oxide does more than just help out the blood vessels in your brain though, it also works as a neurotransmitter.

 Nitrates seem to increase blood flow in your entire brain when you’re exercising.
 But at rest they have a different effect.

 Instead, when you simply supplement with a nitrate and don’t change anything else nitrates increase the blood flow to specific areas of your brain.
-In older people, they help get oxygen to the parts of the brain that control decision-making and free-will.
+In older people, they help get nutrients to the parts of the brain that control decision-making and free-will.

 Let that sink in.
 Nitrates help the part of the brain that is most sensitive to age-related decline.
-What a powerful effect with profound potential.
+What a powerful effect with profound potential!